-Awesome Music: The entire soundtrack is probably John Debney's best as well as one of the top modern swashbuckling film scores - or just top film scores, period.
-The majority of veteran film score collectors consider it far superior to the music from Pirates of the Caribbean.
+- Awesome Music: The entire soundtrack is probably John Debney's best as well as one of the top modern swashbuckling film scores - or just top film scores, period.
+A number of veteran film score collectors consider it even superior to the music from Pirates of the Caribbean.
 To note how those notions translated to objective success, Debney was just about the only participant in the film whose career actually benefitted from working on it - he remains a prolific, in-demand composer to this day.

-Complete Monster: Douglas "Dawg" Brown is the Black Sheep of the Adams pirate brothers and the captain of the ship Reaper.
+- Complete Monster: Douglas "Dawg" Brown is the Black Sheep of the Adams pirate brothers and the captain of the ship Reaper.
 Each of the four brothers has a piece of a map to a fabulous treasure and Dawg wants it all to himself.
 The first thing we learn about him is he murdered one brother and has another hostage to murder after he gets his piece of the map.
 When his brother gives his map to his daughter Morgan, Dawg stops at nothing to kill his niece.
 He attacks his last brother Mordecai and threatens to run him through if Mordecai doesn't give up the map.
 When a luckless mook accidentally falls into Mordecai and impales him on Dawg's knife, Dawg kills the man growling that he killed Dawg's brother, though he's only angry Mordecai died before Dawg got the map.
 He tries to torture Morgan by trying to let an eel eat her face, guns down a crewman when the man complains they're running out of food and stops at no crime short of trying to steal the treasure from Cutthroat Island.